alexdwagner/jekyll-now/_posts/2016-11-12-A-Swale-Saturday.md

 ![Swale](/images/IMG_5585.jpg)

-When I got there, there weren't too many folks there.
+When I arrived, there weren't too many folks there.
 Just me, Amelia, her co-performer Rob, Mary Mattingly, and a woman picking edible plant things with her kid.

 It's always good to see Amelia.
 I got to video interview her and make friends last weekend at Radical Networks(was that last week? time flies).
 I actually first met her back in early October when I volunteered at the Tech by Artists workshop at Eyebeam.